Ashvatthama: Curse and aftermath

 At dawn, the trio returns to Duryodhana, who praises Ashvatthama before succumbing to his injuries.
 The three then disperse and meet the grieving parents of Duryodhana—Dhritarashtra and Gandhari—and reports about the night raid.
 The trio flees in different directions to evade the inevitable wrath of the Pandavas; Ashvatthama seeks refuge at Vyasa’s hermitage.
 Meanwhile, Draupadi—Dhrishtadyumna's sister and Pandavas' queen—is brought to the scene of the massacre and, in grief, vows to undertake a fast unto death unless Ashvatthama is brought to justice.
 Bhima, accompanied by Nakula as charioteer, sets out in pursuit.
 Warned by Krishna of Ashvatthama’s use of the Brahmashirsha weapon, the Pandavas soon join the chase.

 Ashvattama gets arrested and is brought to Draupadi by Arjuna.

 They find Ashvatthama in Vyasa’s hermitage, disguised as an ascetic.
 In desperation, Ashvatthama charges a blade of grass with the incantation for the Brahmashirsha and hurls it with the intent to destroy the Pandavas.
 Arjuna counters with a similar weapon, but Vyasa and Narada intervene.
 Arjuna manages to retract his missile, but Ashvatthama cannot, lacking the ability.
 Vyasa proposes that Ashvatthama surrender in exchange for his life and demands the gem on his forehead.
 Ashvatthama complies, but in an attempt to end Pandavas' lineage, he redirects his weapon into the wombs of the Pandava women, including Arjuna's pregnant daughter-in-law Uttara, killing the unborn heir Parikshit.
 Krishna, however, promises to revive the fetus and proclaims that Parikshit will live a long life.
 For attempting to kill an unborn embryo, Ashvatthama is then cursed by Krishna to wander the earth for 3,000 years, enveloped in a miasma of suffering.
 The Pandavas return to Draupadi, while Ashvatthama vanishes into the forest with Vyasa.

 Assessment

-Ashvatthama is characterized as a valorous and impetuous young warrior, embodying the radiance and ascetic dignity associated with Brahmanical ideals.
+Ashvatthama is characterized as a valourous and impetuous young warrior, embodying the radiance and ascetic dignity associated with Brahmanical ideals.
 His frequent disputes with Karna—though both support Duryodhana—effectively highlights the principal traits of his disposition.
 According to Theodor Goldstücker, Ashvatthama, though born a Brahmin, voices a sense of misfortune at having been compelled to adopt the vocation of a Kshatriya.
 The sole justification attributed to him by the compilers of the Mahabharata is his own assertion that, having willingly undertaken the duties of a warrior, he is resolved to pursue the path of a king and that of his high-minded father.